meisnate12/PMM-Image-Sets/README.md

 # Image Styles

 An Image Style is used to define a style of posters which should apply to movies within the Section.

+We usually name the styles after the image author/creator, and append a meaningful description when the author has more than one style which can apply to the items.

+For example, one of the commonly used poster syles for Kids Movies is [diiivoy_neon](https://theposterdb.com/set/92964)

 Each Section can have any number of different Styles and these files are what defines them.

 ## Step 1 - Adding Image Styles

 First we need to initialize the style file by adding a Style Key under `styles`.
-The style key can be whatever you want, normally we reference the image creator as the key.

 For this example we will use `my_style_key` as the key.

 ```yaml
 sections: